Lazerbeak12345/chaml/README.md

 These features are core to the design, and are very unlikely to change very much.

-- No keywords, everything is a function.
+- No keywords, everything is a function. - note, I am still not sure about whether primitives should be functions.
-- Literals of anything, with the exeptions of primitive literals, are syntax modules.
-  - These modules are included at the begginning of the file, much like imports
+- Syntax modules included at the begginning of the file, much like imports
-- Any operator may be applied to any variable, at all.
+- Any operator may be applied to any variable, at all. (incuding `()`)
   - EX: while `7*10` returns `70`, a function that returns 7 multipled by a function that returns 10 returns a function that returns the result of that operator applied to each value, respectively.